 BA (Melbourne), LLB (Melbourne), PhD, FHEA

-My research interests fall within twentieth-century and contemporary Anglophone poetry, and include early and high modernism, metaphor, nature-writing, the pelagic imaginary, literary self-conception, originality, and allusion.
-I am especially intrigued by questions of poetic influence and the literary afterlives of poets.
-I am also interested in the postcolonial literatures of the Pacific, including Aotearoa/new Zealand and Australia, and in trans-regional encounters between these literatures and modernist diasporas.
+Sarah’s research interests fall within twentieth-century and contemporary Anglophone poetry, film, and fiction, early and high modernism, metaphor, close reading and the ethics of attention, narrative in film and prose fiction, nature-writing, vibrant materialism, and ecopoetics, the pelagic imaginary, the energy unconscious, trauma, literary motherhood, the uncanny, literary self-conception, originality, and allusion.
+She is especially intrigued by questions of poetic influence and the literary afterlives of poets.
+She is also interested in the postcolonial literatures of the Pacific, including Aotearoa/new Zealand and Australia, and in trans-regional encounters between these literatures and modernist diasporas.

-I am currently working on a book tentatively titled The Self Made Strange: Landscape and Self-Estrangement in Postwar Lyric Poetry.
-This study explores metaphors of place as the key to the processes of transmission and assimilation (as well as the vertical pressure of literary influence) that generate creative tensions within the work of three exemplary mid-century poets: Seamus Heaney, Elizabeth Bishop and Judith Wright.
+She is currently working on a variety of creative projects as well as an academic monograph tentatively titled The Self Made Strange: Landscape and Self-Estrangement in Postwar Lyric Poetry.
+This study explores metaphors of place as the key to the processes of transmission and assimilation (as well as the vertical pressure of literary influence) that generate creative and ethical tensions within the lyrical selfhood of three exemplary mid-century poets: Seamus Heaney, Elizabeth Bishop and Judith Wright.